Nanpakal Nerathu Mayakkam: Reception

-Nanpakal Nerathu Mayakam received positive reviews from critics and audience alike.
+Nanpakal Nerathu Mayakam received mostly positive reviews from critics.

+Baradwaj Rangan, reviewing for Galatta Plus, described the film as "magical" and "an instant classic" and continued that "to experience a film like this – at once muddled and filled with clarity – is to feel transcendentally alive."
+Simon Abrams from RogerEbert.com gave the film 3.5 out of 4 and wrote that "Nanpakal Nerathu Mayakkam feels like a deep and abidingly strange trip to Pellissery's memory palace" and that "Pellissery confirms his prominence among a new wave of Malayalam-speaking Indian filmmakers."

 Anna M. M. Vetticad of Firstpost gave the film 3 out of 5 and wrote "Apart from the music and sound design, the highlight of Nanpakal Nerathu Mayakkam is its immersive central performance...the thespian does not give either James or Sundaram any quirks, yet masterfully conveys their divergent personalities leaving us in no doubt as to who is who and when.
 This team-up with Lijo confirms that Mammootty is steering his career into a whole new experimental phase, embracing not just the sort of middle-of-the-road, slice-of-life ventures that have endeared Malayalam cinema to a pan-India audience, but also entering an unapologetically philosophical arena."

 Prem Udayabhanu of Onmanorama reviewed the film as post-siesta drama a lofty cinematic experience and wrote "The orchestrated chaos we see in Jallikattu or Churuli is amiss.
-But through the interplay of hallucination and trance Lijo’s scriptwriter S Harish infuses into Mammotty’s character, the master craftsman pulls the actor and the audience to a lofty plain of cinematic excellence.
+But through the interplay of hallucination and trance Lijo's scriptwriter S Harish infuses into Mammotty's character, the master craftsman pulls the actor and the audience to a lofty plain of cinematic excellence.
 We cannot but embrace this irrational reel exuberance."

 Analysing the movie, Sajesh Mohan of Onmanorama wrote In ‘Nanpakal Nerathu Mayakkam’, Lijo Jose Pellissery must have asked cinematographer Theni Eswar to observe the actors like a master of mindfulness.
 For that's what his camera does.
-The shots are static yet the frames are dynamic and once the film enters Sundaram’s village through James's siesta dream, the shots acquire an aura that makes it resemble the visualisations of a Tao master.
+The shots are static yet the frames are dynamic and once the film enters Sundaram's village through James's siesta dream, the shots acquire an aura that makes it resemble the visualisations of a Tao master.
 In lieu of adding haze and glow or grading the dream sequence differently, Theni Eswar achieves a differentiation relying on the aesthetic method of frames within a frame.

 Manoj Kumar R. of The Indian Express rated the film 3.5 out of 5 and wrote "The visuals are almost meditative.
 Every frame tells more than one story."

+Box office

+The film grossed ₹1.02 crore at the Kerala box office on its first day of release.
+The film grossed ₹4.5 crore at the Indian box office in the three days.
+In the two weeks, the film grossed ₹9.7 crore at the Worldwide box office.